 In terms of performance, Alban and I are naturally in separate worlds.
 Apart from the preference for the bar "Casa Melo" we only have a coach together: Mathias Nothegger.
 Living in Gran Canaria, he was the mastermind who led Lakata to a third world title in 2017 with performance diagnostics, training control and nutritional advice.
 Mathias has at least managed to help me out with some solid middle of the field results at local Mountainbike Marathons – if things go well on race day.
 NOM training is a recommendable address for hobby cyclists who would like to combine the cycling holiday with world champion advice and then want to make the most of their short training time at home.

 My personal, time and again proven recipe for the start of the cycling year: In winter at home, somehow preserve basic fitness.
 In January / February for 10 to 14 days head to Gran Canaria to train at my own pace, don’t overdo it and in between do not forget rest days.
 If the budget is there then pay a visit to the professional coach – perfect.

 Gran Canaria is always worthwhile.
 All year round, especially in winter, especially for cyclists and not unimportant to many – great for the family.
 After all, beach holidays under the palm trees, camel rides through the world-famous dunes of Maspalomas, jeep safaris or mountain hikes can be attractive arguments for getting the whole family into a training camp.

 The world champion

-Alban Lakata, crowned in 2017 for the third time MTB marathon champion in the jersey of the Topeak-Ergon Racing Team (now Canyon-Topeak Factory Racing), prepares every winter on Gran Canaria since 2003.
+Alban Lakata, three times MTB marathon champion, prepares every winter on Gran Canaria since 2003.